Arthritis in the Foot Treatment at Foot Foundation

 Common Types of Foot Arthritis

-Gout: uric acid crystal deposits causing sudden, painful joint attacks, often in the big toe
+Gout: uric acid crystal deposits causing sudden, painful joint attacks (often the big toe).

 Causes & Risk Factors